Written by Charleston Bankruptcy Lawyer, Russell A. DeMott

 The 4th Circuit Court of Appeals recently upheld a debtor’s right to strip off a second mortgage

 Just this past week the Fourth Circuit Court of Appeals (the appellate court below the U.S. Supreme Court for Maryland, Virginia, West Virginia, North Carolina and South Carolina) upheld a lower court decision allowing a second mortgage to be stripped off in a Chapter 13 plan.
 In that case, Suntrust Bank challenged a Maryland debtor’s right to strip off a second mortgage.
 The Bankruptcy Court allowed it, and the decision was affirmed by the District Court.
 SunTrust appealed to the Fourth Circuit, which summarily held:

 SunTrust appeals the district court’s order affirming the bankruptcy court’s order granting the Debtors’ Motion to Avoid Lien.
 We have reviewed the record and find no reversible error.
 Accordingly, we affirm for the reasons stated by the district court.
 SunTrust Bank v.
 Millard, No. 8:08-cv-03002-MJG, 08-17964 (D. Md.
 Nov.
 7, 2008 & Sept.
 28, 2009).

 So mortgage stripping in South Carolina is alive and well, provided the facts (valuation and loan balances) justify it.
 If you have a second mortgage and wish to keep your home, talk to a bankruptcy lawyer about your options.
-Given the fact that out-of-court modification has been an abysmal failure, the only real opportunity may be under the Bankruptcy Code.
+Given the fact that out-of-court modification isn’t always successful, the only real opportunity may be under the Bankruptcy Code.